RTEMS/rtems-docs/posix_users/preface.rst

 Preface
 #######

-This is the User’s Guide for the POSIX API support provided in RTEMS.
+This is the User's Guide for the POSIX API support provided in RTEMS.

 The functionality described in this document is based